nerdschoolbergen/pair-programming/exercise-1/README.md

 ### 0.4 Writing tests using Jest

+:bulb: Note that there is no coding in this sub-section.
+This is an introduction to jest as a test-framework.
+The content of this section may be a useful reference when you are writing your tests.

 #### 0.4.1 Declaring test functions

 :book: To declare a test use the `test` function: